dheerajkumar1a1a/Shimla_Potato_Retail_Prices_Forecast/README.md

 # Shimla_Potato_Retail_Prices_Forecast
 For better experience follow the same project on kaggle link :  https://www.kaggle.com/code/dheerajkr1a1a/shimla-retail-prices-forecast

-For more description please visit the **link for the dataset and other relevant sources**" https://www.kaggle.com/datasets/dheerajkr1a1a/shimla-potato-retail-prices-analysis/data
+For more description please visit the **link for the dataset and other relevant sources** https://www.kaggle.com/datasets/dheerajkr1a1a/shimla-potato-retail-prices-analysis/data

 **For Citation:** https://doi.org/10.5281/zenodo.10211194